-Developed in consultation with Aboriginal communities by the UBC Institute for Aboriginal Health and UBC Continuing Studies, this award-winning certificate program is designed to help Aboriginal communities increase their capacity to deliver services, coordinate programs and promote the health of their people.
+Developed in consultation with Indigenous communities by the UBC Institute for Aboriginal Health and UBC Extended Learning, this award-winning certificate program is designed to help Indigenous communities increase their capacity to deliver services, coordinate programs and promote the health of their people.
 The program expands its focus beyond health delivery to include environmental and other community health concerns.

 This year, due to the generosity of a private donor, we are pleased to be able to offer a limited number of bursaries to cover the cost of tuition so that more students are able to attend the program and build health leadership capacity in our communities.

-To learn more about the AHCAP program, please visit the UBC Continuing Studies website.
+To learn more about the AHCAP program, please visit the UBC Extended Learning website.